WHERE TO EAT

 But for the most part, guests won’t know what you’re being served until it’s placed in front of them.
 That’s one of the best parts of the experience!

-Purists would argue that omakase sushi is the optimal way to enjoy sushi.
+Purists claim that omakase sushi is the optimal way to enjoy sushi.
 The chef knows best, after all — who better to leave the menu selection to than someone with decades of training in the form?

 A chef delicately brushing a piece of sushi with a brush dipped in soy sauce.